josherrickson/stata2/stata_markdown/08-multiple-imputation.md

 - Little, RJ, and S Vartivarian.
 2003.
 On weighting the rates in non-response weights.
 Stat Med 22, no. 9: 1589-1599.
 - Von Hippel, Paul T. "How to impute interactions, squares, and other transformed variables."
 Sociological Methodology 39.1 (2009): 265-291.
+- von Hippel, Paul T. "How Many Imputations Do You Need?
+A Two-stage Calculation Using a Quadratic Rule."
+Sociological Methods & Research (2018): 0049124117747303.
+- White, I. R., P. Royston, and A. M. Wood.
+2011.
+“Multiple Imputation Using Chained Equations: Issues and Guidance for Practice.”
+Statistics in
+  Medicine 30:377-99.